fynv/ScoreDraft/docs/intro_eng.md

 For percussion tracks, the **instrument** field must be a GM Drum instrument like the one used here.

-For singing synthesizing, some different configuration fileds are needed:
+For singing synthesizing, some different configuration fields are needed:

 ```yaml
 # example 5